 Top 5 Hockey World Juniors Rivalries

-What are the most well known Hockey World Juniors rivalries?
+What are the most well-known Hockey World Juniors rivalries?

-- United States and Canada
+- United States vs. Canada

-- Canada and Russia
+- Canada vs. Russia

-- Sweden and Finland
+- Sweden vs. Finland

-- Russia and Czech Republic
+- Russia vs. Czech Republic

-- Finland and the United States
+- Finland vs. the United States

-1. United States and Canada
+1. United States vs. Canada

-The rivalry between the neighboring countries has been going on for years, and it is a matchup that all of the players look forward to, considering they spent their childhoods watching them face off.
-Since their first meeting in 1973, the two countries have faced off almost every year.
+This rivalry between neighboring countries has been going on for years, and it is a matchup that all of the players look forward to, considering they spent their childhoods watching them face off.
+Since their first meeting in 1973, the United States and Canada have faced off almost every year.
 While the Canadians definitely hold the edge, it does not make the rivalry any less fierce for both sides involved.

-2. Canada and Russia
+2. Canada vs. Russia

-Russia and Canada are constantly two of the best teams every single year, making the rivalry when they face off all the more relevant.
-Just about every tournament, at least one of the teams are in contention for the gold medal, making even the round robin games creating quite a bit of hype.
-Over the past 15 years, the rivalry reached incredible heights.
-In 2009, Canada beat the Russians in the semis during a shootout, where Russia had a dramatic third period comeback to beat the Canadians in 2011.
+Russia and Canada are constantly two of the best teams in the World Juniors every single year, making the rivalry all the more relevant.
+Just about every tournament, at least one of the teams is in contention for the gold medal, creating quite a bit of hype even for round-robin games.
+Over the past 20 years, the rivalry reached incredible heights.
+In 2009, Canada beat the Russians in the semis during a shootout, where Russia had a dramatic third-period comeback to beat the Canadians in 2011.
 Canada also had a dramatic win over Russia in 2015, earning them the gold medal.

-3. Sweden and Finland
+3. Sweden vs. Finland

-4. Russia and Czech Republic
+4. Russia vs. Czech Republic

-5. Finland and the United States
+5. Finland vs. the United States